 Buy algae pads at a pet shop instead of the housewares department of a regular store.
 Although they may look the same, the housewares pads can have soap or chemical residue.
 That residue doesn't matter if you are cleaning your kitchen sink, but it can be lethal to your fish.

 For stubborn residue on the glass, use a razor blade to scrape it off.
 Take care not to cut yourself.
 If your aquarium is acrylic, use a plastic razor blade, as standard razors will scratch the acrylic.

 Cleaning Decorations and Rocks

-Once the inside glass is clean, remove rocks, artificial plants, or decorations that have significant algae growth, or are noticeably dirty.
+Once the inside glass is clean, remove rocks, artificial plants, and decorations that have significant algae growth or are noticeably dirty.
 Do not clean them with soap or detergents.
 It's very difficult to completely remove soap, and even a trace can be harmful to fish.
 Usually, a good scrub with an algae scraper will remove the algae and dirt from rocks and plants.

 Live plants can be bleached.
 However, stem plants are not tolerant of bleaching.
 To bleach live plants prepare a 5 percent bleach solution, soak the plants for two to three minutes, then rinse well.

 Leave the rocks, decorations, and plants out of the tank while you vacuum the gravel.
 That way none of the debris stirred up from the gravel will settle on them.

 Be sure to get a new bucket and designate it for aquarium use only.
 If you use a bucket that has had soap or detergent in it, you could introduce unwanted chemicals into your tank.